SkepticMystic/breadcrumbs/README-beta.md

 3. `npm run version:beta` to update `manifest-beta.json` and `versions.json` accordingly
 4. `git tag -a x.x.x-beta -m 'x.x.x-beta'` to tag the build
 5. `git push origin x.x.x-beta` to push the release and trigger the action

+Or, do steps 3-5 in one go with `npm run release:beta`